What happened when Congress looked into data brokers almost 50 years ago

 The year was 1970, but the concerns raised about marketing mailing lists and the data brokers who trafficked in them in the House Subcommittee on Postal Operations nearly 50 years ago were notably similar to those now aired about online advertising.

 “The direct mail industry knows almost everything about each of us, but what do we know about direct mailers and their spearhead, mailing list brokers?” asked Cornelius Gallagher, a New Jersey Democrat.
-“I

-suggest we know far too little about them and I further suggest that they know far too much about all the American people.”
+“I suggest we know far too little about them, and I further suggest that they know far too much about all the American people.”

 Among the still-familiar concerns Gallagher and others raised in the hearing:

 - A “solicitation for a diaper service” informed a woman’s husband she was pregnant, after a medical lab sold the woman’s name, Gallagher told the subcommittee.
-While that would likely be illegal under today’s medical privacy laws, the story evokes a widely circulated 2012 report in The New York Times, which revealed a high school student’s father first learned of her pregnancy after Target sent her a mailer for pregnancy-related items.
+While that would likely be illegal under today’s medical privacy laws, the story evokes a widely circulated 2012 report in The New York Times that revealed a high school student’s father first learned of her pregnancy after Target sent her a mailer for pregnancy-related items.

 - Many companies drew a distinction between selling customer data and sending third-party ads based on data they kept private (usually by physically mailing messages on behalf of advertisers), although consumers and regulators didn’t always see the distinction.
 Today, tech companies similarly often insist they “don’t sell any data,” as Facebook CEO Mark Zuckerberg told Congress last year, although they do openly use it to target ads to consumers.

 - A marketing company reportedly sent out a questionnaire to gather data for advertising purposes without telling consumers that’s how it would be used, Gallagher said.
-More recently, iin the run-up to the 2016 election, a University of Cambridge psychology lecturer with ties to the firm Cambridge Analytica used a pop psych quiz as a means to collect data on millions of Facebook users.
+More recently, in the run-up to the 2016 election, a University of Cambridge psychology lecturer with ties to the firm Cambridge Analytica used a pop psych quiz as a means to collect data on millions of Facebook users.

 - Out-and-out data breaches aren’t new, and they’ve long been worrisome for privacy-minded people: Gallagher told the subcommittee that the Encyclopedia Brittanica sued a set of former employees for selling unauthorized copies of its customer list, and hotel employees were reportedly bribed to give over guest lists from charity dinners.